Weekly commentary from Wells Fargo Investment Institute on international topics in the news.

 1 For more information on potential China-related shocks, please see our reports:

 International Briefing: “China’s Bank Debt Problem is Real, Likely Manageable"; February 26, 2016.

 International Briefing: “Game Over for China?”; March 4, 2016.

 Equity securities are subject to market risk which means their value may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.

 Investing in foreign securities presents certain risks not associated with domestic investments, such as currency fluctuation, political and economic instability, and different accounting standards.
 This may result in greater share price volatility.
 These risks are heightened in emerging markets.

-The information in this report was prepared by the Global Investment Strategy division of WFII.
+The information contained herein constitutes general information and is not directed to, designed for, or individually tailored to, any particular investor or potential investor.
+The information in this report was prepared by Global Investment Strategy.
 Opinions represent GIS’ opinion as of the date of this report and are for general information purposes only and are not intended to predict or guarantee the future performance of any individual security, market sector or the markets generally.
 GIS does not undertake to advise you of any change in its opinions or the information contained in this report.
 Wells Fargo & Company affiliates may issue reports or have opinions that are inconsistent with, and reach different conclusions from, this report.